-- 1. Remove the imprinted membrane from the protein transfer apparatus and incubate under a greenhouse for 20-60 min with a suitable blocking solution while shaking to block the non-specific protein binding site on the membrane.
+- 1. Remove the imprinted membrane from the protein transfer apparatus, add a suitable blocking solution and incubate for 20-60 min in a greenhouse while shaking. to block non-specific protein binding sites on the membrane.
 Please note: It is important to use the antibody dilutions recommended above. - 2.
 Remove the membrane from the blocking solution and incubate with the primary antibody working solution in a greenhouse for 1 h while shaking; Or incubate overnight at 28 °C without shaking. - 3.
-Add enough wash buffer to the membrane to ensure that the buffer completely covers the membrane.
+Add a sufficient amount of wash buffer to the membrane to ensure that the buffer completely covers the membrane.
 Incubate ≥ 5 min with shaking, change the wash buffer and repeat this step 4-6 times.
 Increasing the wash buffer volume, wash times, and wash times helps reduce the background signal.

-Note 1: Brief rinsing of the membrane in wash buffer before incubation will improve wash efficiency.
-Note 2: It is important to use the HRP-labeled secondary antibody dilution recommended above.
+Note: Brief rinsing of the membrane in wash buffer before incubation will improve wash efficiency.
+Please note: It is very important to use the HRP-labeled secondary antibody dilutions recommended above.

 - 4. Incubate the HRP-labeled secondary antibody working solution with the membrane in a greenhouse for 1 h while shaking. - 5.
 Repeat step 3 to remove unbound HRP-labeled secondary antibodies.
 Note: Membranes must be thoroughly washed after incubation with HRP-labeled secondary antibodies. - 6.
 Mix solution A and solution B in equal proportions to prepare a working solution.
 Use 0.01~0.1 mL of working solution per cm2 membrane.
 The working fluid can be stabilized under a greenhouse for 8 hours.
 Note: Exposure to rain or any other bright light may damage the working fluid, for best results, keep this working fluid in an amber bottle and avoid prolonged exposure to any bright light from rain.
 Common lighting in laboratories does not damage the working fluid. - 7.
 Incubate the imprinted membrane in the working solution for 5 min. - 8.
 Remove the imprint film from the working fluid and place it in a plastic sheet or clean plastic paper (film), suck out excess liquid with a sheet of absorbent paper and carefully press out air bubbles from between the imprint and the plastic paper. - 9.
-Place the imprint film wrapped in plastic paper (film) in a film cassette with the protein side facing up and turn off all lights except those suitable for film exposure, such as red safety lights.
+Place the imprint film wrapped in plastic paper (film) in a film cassette with the protein side facing up, and turn off all lights except those suitable for film exposure, such as red safety lights.